HoangEevee/WIT_assignment_1/README.md

                 /badges             # ADD TO MENU/NAV???
-        /support-messages           # list of support msgs :) - NOTE: add the red mark "you've got new msg" thing on the icon /settings                   # optional when we have time - custom colours /clinician                          # login OR asks "new or existing?" // prolly too much work - I'll just make 2 acc already /dashboard
+        /support-messages           # list of support msgs :) - NOTE: add the red mark "you've got new msg" thing on the icon /settings                   # optional when we have time - custom colours /clinician                          # login OR asks "new or existing?" // prolly too much work - we can just make 2 acc already
+        /dashboard
         /all-comments
         /create-patient-account